LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- SVM_for_Tumor_Detection:** <be>

   In this task, we'll use the Support Vector Machine approach to train a machine learning model to create a classification model on a dataset of breast cancer cases.

+**- Model_Evaluation:** <be>

+  In this assignment, we'll create and assess a number of models that can forecast whether a person survived the Titanic disaster or not.